argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 #### An Argilla dataset with chunks of technical documentation

-Once we are connected, we will create the `Settings` for our dataset.
-These `Settings` should work for your use case without changes:
+With your Argilla instance up and running, let's move on to the next step: configuring the `Settings` for your dataset.
+The good news is that the default `Settings` we'll create should work seamlessly for your specific use case, with no need for further adjustments:

 ```python
 settings = rg.Settings(